frap129/android-app-template/README.md

 # Android App Template
-A staring point for creating a new android app repo, with many tools and patterns for modern Android development already implemented, such as:
+A starting point for creating a new android app repo, with many tools and patterns for modern Android development already implemented, such as:

 - Compose